Krishna-get/GPU-Programming-WiDS/Week1/README.md

 ##  **Week 1 Assignment (Summary)**

-Your full assignment instructions are in `assignment.md`.
+Your full assignment instructions are in `assignment.pdf`.
 Here is a preview of what you will do:

 ### **Task 1 — Identify a GPU-Accelerable Problem**